Ceramic Dictionary

 es: AGUJEROS

-1) Small holes that can appear in slip or glaze that has be under fired.
+1) Small holes that can appear in slip or glaze that has been under fired.

-2) Fine holes, using a pin-pencil that are pricked through the outline of a drawing on paper or transparent paper, this method is known as pouncing.
-The design is then marked on to ceramic work with vegetable-ash, when marking a light colored product or industrial talcum powder a dark one.
+2) Fine holes that are pricked through the outline of a drawing on paper or transparent paper using a pin-pencil, this method is known as pouncing.
+The design is then marked on to ceramic work either with charcoal-powder when marking a light colored product or industrial talcum powder with a dark one.

 ca: LLAPIS PER PUNXAR